flisrkr/cs61a-summer-2020-fluoride/README.md

 Schzeretta's personal repository of CS61A.

-Discussions are skipped due to time constraints.
+Discussions and some optional parts of Projects are skipped due to time constraints.